-Promotion/Retention will be determined by a team which includes, teachers, a special education, if necessary, and parents/guardians.
-All necessary information reviewed to help determine the best option for the student.
-Decisions will be mathematically be a basis.
+Promotion/Retention will be determined by a team which includes, teachers, administrators, guidance, special education, if necessary, and parents/guardians.
+All necessary information will be gathered and reviewed to help determine the best option for the student.
+Decisions will be made on a case by case basis